theryanfo/cse15l-lab-reports/labreport3.md

 technical/plos/journal.pbio.0020190.txt:base pair
 technical/plos/journal.pbio.0020223.txt:base pair
 ```
+grep -o could be useful for tasks in which you only want to extract certain parts of a line.
+For instance, in a shell script, you might use grep -o in conjuction with another command to extract any information that follows a pattern such as email addresses or URLs without the surrounding text.
+***
 **grep -c** prints the number of matching lines for each input file.
 ```
 // input